1 min read

 Nature as Mirror

-Some days, I don't know what I need until I step outside.
-I'm not looking for answers - just reflection.
+I don't know what I need until I step outside.
+Not looking for answers - just reflection.

 Let the witnessing become the ritual.